hajatiimi/tictactoe-server/docs/report.md

 naturally be needed.
 For this exercise we considered this to be out of scope.

+State machines - A Python finite state machines library is used partially in the server to handle the protocol processing and game player state.
+Using FSMs throughout and having documented FSM for joining a game and playing a game would be important improvements.

 ## Missing features and improvement suggestions